-Northwest Early College High School is a partnership between the Canutillo Independent School District and the El Paso Community College.
+Northwest Early College High School is a partnership between the Canutillo Independent School District and the El Paso, Community College.
 Early college high school is a bold approach, based on the principle that academic rigor, combined with opportunity to save time and money, is a powerful motivator for students to work hard and meet serious intellectual challenges.
 Students earn both their high school diploma and their Associate of Arts from EPCC while enrolled.
+The program is free to participants.